A dynamical Interpretation of Sequential Decay in Reactive Scattering: Perturbed Calogero-Moser system

 For $D<1$ there is a saddle point of the potential along the $r$ axis with saddle energy $E_s>-D$ and the periodic orbit $\gamma$ is the only 3 particle bound state.
 For an energy in the interval $(-D, E_s)$ trajectories starting in channel $A$ return to channel $A$ and trajectories starting in channel $C$ return to channel $C$.
 For energies in the interval $(E_s, 0)$ transitions from channel $A$ to channel $C$ and vice versa become possible.
 Here trajectories running on the unstable or the stable manifolds of the periodic orbit $\gamma$ are exceptions of measure 0 which start or end as 3 particle bound states respectively.

-For energies larger than 0 also the channel 0 is energetically accessible.
+For energies $E>0$ also the channel 0 is energetically accessible.
 That is, for a positive total energy trajectories starting in the channels $A$ or $C$ can end in channel 0 by breakup processes.
 For very well selected initial conditions also the reverse can happen, i.e. trajectories starting in the channel 0 can end in one of the 2-fragment channels.
 However, such processes need a very delicate preparation of the initial conditions and are of little practical importance.
 Some of these possibilities have already been illustrated by the Figs. 1, 2, 3, 5.

-For our particular system there are no localized orbits for positive energies and therefore also no stable or unstable manifolds of localized subsets.
+For our particular case of study there are no localized orbits for positive energies and therefore also no stable or unstable manifolds of localized subsets.
 As a consequence for $E>0$ we also do not have trajectories which start or end as 3-particle bound states.

 To describe the motion in the asymptotic channels $A$ and $C$ we use the coordinates $u$ and $v$ already mentioned before.
 They are defined in terms of the coordinates $R$ and $r$ in the channel $A$ as